|Verchères Traverse, PQ|

 The front light erected on the south shore of the river 8,570 feet N 57° 50’ E from Vercheres village church is fixed white catoptric elevated 36 feet above the summer level of the river visible eleven miles in and over a small arc on each side of the line of range and is shown from a square wooden tower with sloping sides surmounted by a square wooden lantern standing upon a cribwork pier.

-The first keeper of the front light was F. Xav Chicoine, and the first keeper of the rear light was Philèas Charbonneau.
+The first keeper of the front light was F. Xav.
+Chicoine, and the first keeper of the rear light was Philèas Charbonneau.
+Both received an annual salary of $80.

 Grounds open, tower closed.